-Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 15 million (2021: EUR 15 million).
-The materiality is determined with reference to total assets (0.88%).
+Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 15 million (2023: EUR 22 million).
+The materiality is determined with reference to total assets (0,88%).
 We consider total assets as the most appropriate benchmark because the users of the Company's financial statements tend to be focused on total assets and also given its role as a financing entity.
+Materiality significantly decreased compared to last year due to the bonds that have matured and been repaid.
 We have also taken into account misstatements and/or possible misstatements that in our opinion are material for the users of the financial statements for qualitative reasons.

-We agreed with the Board of Directors that misstatements identified during our audit in excess of EUR 0.75 million would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.
+We agreed with the Board of Directors that misstatements identified during our audit in excess of EUR 750.000 would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.